flsantna/WoW-token/README.md

 The project is mainly focused on 3 scripts:

-1) [https://github.com/flsantna/WoW-token/blob/master/creation_of_csv_wowtoken_price.py] - Creates the base CSV file, colecting data on [https://wowtokenprices.com] and parsing the json to csv while filling all missing values and croping them.
+1) [https://github.com/flsantna/WoW-token/blob/master/creation_of_csv_wowtoken_price.py] - Creates the base CSV file, collecting data on [https://wowtokenprices.com] and parsing the json to csv while filling all missing values and cropping them.
 2) [https://github.com/flsantna/WoW-token/blob/master/model_train.py] - Train the model, calling [https://github.com/flsantna/WoW-token/blob/master/data_proc.py] to process the dataset, normalizing its values and if chosen in config.py, convert all bases to gold/usd.
 3) [https://github.com/flsantna/WoW-token/blob/master/model_test.py] - Test the model and plot all the graphs.